Cooking Chat

 Instructions

 1. Heat 1 tablespoon olive oil in a skillet on medium heat.
-Add the onion, cook for a few minutes until it begins to soften.
+Add the onion, cook for five minutes until it begins to soften.

 2. Add the bell pepper to the skillet and cook for another 5 minutes.